LukeGrahamLandry/franca/devlog.md

 - compile_to_shader_source: 68 // shader compiler (for comptime)
 notably those are all things to aren't going to change if you're just working on the terminal program.

+## (Jun 23)

+- plumbing for FuncImpl.Asm.rv64
+- split elf/emit into smaller functions to refamiliarize with it before i try to support relocatable.
+  - had to do it eventually anyway and i think using zig to statically link and run the .ssa tests is an easier starting point than either a) dealing with an emulator with a dynamic libc or b) trying to make everything work at once and use the franca lib/sys/ impls.

 ## (Jun 22)

 - the risc64 syscall numbers are the same as the arm64 ones. that's nice.